Consumer medicine information

 Serious skin reactions.

-Serious skin reactions, some of them fatal, including exfoliative dermatitis, Stevens-Johnson syndrome and toxic epidermal necrolysis, have been reported very rarely in association with the use of NSAIDs, including diclofenac tablets (see Section 4.8 Adverse Effects (Undesirable Effects)).
+Serious skin reactions, some of them fatal, including exfoliative dermatitis, Stevens-Johnson syndrome and toxic epidermal necrolysis, and drug reaction with eosinophilia with systemic symptoms (DRESS), have been reported very rarely in association with the use of NSAIDs, including diclofenac tablets (see Section 4.8 Adverse Effects (Undesirable Effects)).
 These serious adverse events are idiosyncratic and are independent of dose or duration of use.
 Patients appear to be at highest risk of these reactions early in the course of therapy, the onset of the reaction occurring in the majority of cases within the first month of treatment.
-Patients should be advised of the signs and symptoms of serious skin reactions and to consult their doctor at the first appearance of skin rash, mucosal legion or any other sign of hypersensitivity, and diclofenac tablets should be discontinued.
+Patients should be advised of the signs and symptoms of serious skin reactions and to consult their doctor at the first appearance of skin rash, mucosal lesion or any other sign of hypersensitivity, and diclofenac tablets should be discontinued.

 In patients with asthma, seasonal allergic rhinitis, swelling of the nasal mucosa (i.e. nasal polyps), chronic obstructive pulmonary diseases or chronic infections of the respiratory tract (especially if linked to allergic rhinitis-like symptoms), reactions to NSAIDs such as asthma exacerbations (so-called intolerance to analgesics / analgesics-asthma), Quincke's oedema or urticaria are more frequent than in other patients.
 Therefore, special precaution is recommended in such patients.
-This is applicable as well for patients who are allergic to other substances, e.g. with skin reactions, pruritis or urticaria.
+This is also applicable to patients who are allergic to other substances, e.g. with skin reactions, pruritus or urticaria.

 Infection.